Mom Core and Control Β· Thrive Family

 The Fort is mom-friendly.
 Bring your stroller, bring the baby, bring the toddler.
 We have space, nobody stares, and nothing holds you back from showing up.

-Moms who get it
+A small group of moms who get it

-You train with 3-5 other women in a similar stage.
-No performative fitness culture β€” just women rebuilding together with a coach who knows what they are doing.
+You train with just five other women in a similar stage β€” the same faces every Friday for four weeks.
+No performative fitness culture, just women rebuilding together with a doctor who knows what she is doing.
+When the round wraps, you get first chance to continue into the next one.

 1